foxypool/docs/docs/proof-of-spacetime/foxy-pool/pools/chia-og/faq.md

 ??? question "Can i have more than one pool public key for the same account?"
     No, these will be separate accounts

-??? question "How long does it take till I can access the "My Farmer" tab in the pool web ui after I have completed the setup?"
-    Once the first partial/proof is accepted by the pool.
-This also depends on how many plots you have, the duration can range from minutes to hours.

 ## EC